 Terms of Reference: download PDF

-Board members: Christian Lacroix, Jennifer Stamp, Robert van den Hoogen, TBD
+Committee members: Christian Lacroix, Robert van den Hoogen, Eddie Francis, Nola Etkin

 - Ensure that Science Atlantic has a current and relevant strategic plan

 - Ensure that measurable goals and objectives are established to enable assessing progress

 - Make recommendations to the Board in order to achieve the goals of the plan

 - Coordinate the actions of the strategic planning subcommittees to ensure consistency and timeliness